MartinDavidWaller/BeaconBox/README.md

 You may need to provide the complete path to the esptool.exe and you will probably need to change COM4 to the COM port identified above.

+## Issues

+Please do not hesitate to contact me at martin@the-wallers.net is you have any problems.